raguay/ModalFileManager/README.md

 - Optionally deletes to the OS's trashcan (external program has to be installed)
 - Change the environment used to execute external programs using the `Show Preferences` Command Prompt command.
 - Theme Creator/Editor
+- Center bar separating panels can be dragged back and forth to change it's location.
 - Extensions and Themes can be viewed and downloaded from GitHub inside of Modal File Manager.
 Just use the `Toggle GitHub Importer` command on the command prompt.
 - Extension Creator/Editor with template.
 - Extensions controled content in the Extras Panel.